gfaster/METIS/translation.md

 Once we've committed a version that compiles, we can run `cargo fix` to help with some simple style things like `if` statement parentheses.

+## Things to look out for

+- make sure that the `gk_malloc` calls have null-terminated strings

+- we use a ton of casting to `usize`, but remember that `idx_t` is signed and often negative